matn7/CS-Notes/src/main/java/design_patterns/DESIGN-PATTERNS.md

 - How does the client interact with the model in the MVC paradigm:
     - User sees the model through the view, and manipulates it via the controller.
 - Model, View, Controller:
-    - Controller - A slider to adjust volume in a media player app.
+    - Controller: A slider to adjust volume in a media player app.
-    - Model - The MP4 file of a movie to be played in a media player app.
+    - Model: The MP4 file of a movie to be played in a media player app.
-    - View - The area of the media player app that actually displays video.
+    - View: The area of the media player app that actually displays video.

 ***